 However, in my experience, that tends to be the exception rather than the rule.

-Far more often, almost all the time in my view, and the emails that I receive and the continuing correspondence I have with retroactive jealousy suffers over many years, bears this out:
+Far more often the emails that I receive and the continuing correspondence I have with retroactive jealousy suffers over many years:

 That more often than not, it’s not about a moral incompatibility, it’s about other factors.

-It’s about fear of loss, it’s about a scarcity mentality sometimes, it’s about deep rooted psychological issues that go far beyond your relationship.
+It’s about fear of loss, a scarcity mentality sometimes.
+About deep-rooted psychological issues that go far beyond your relationship.

 It’s about plain and simple insecurity, on and on and on.

 But you raise an interesting point that I encounter pretty often actually, when people write to me, the issue is you’re struggling with retroactive jealousy now in your current relationship, and you’ve never struggled with it in your past relationships.
 What does that mean?